 Ms. Le Vay acts on the real estate aspects on a range of financing matters, including the acquisition and development of commercial real estate, the refinancing of indebtedness secured on such commercial real estate and the acquisition and sale of non-performing loans secured on real estate both in the UK and continental Europe.

 She has experience acting for a wide variety of client including financial institutions, alternative capital providers, UK and international investors, corporates, developers, high net worth individuals and pension funds.

-Ms. Le Vay is ranked in the ‘Up and Coming’ category for Real Estate Finance by Chambers UK.
-The 2023 edition states that she is “efficient, quick to respond and has deep knowledge.”
+Ms. Le Vay is ranked in the ‘up and coming’ category for real estate finance by Chambers UK where sources say she is “efficient, quick to respond and has deep knowledge.”
 Clients have also noted that Elizabeth Le Vay is “proactive, commercial and responsive.
 She does an excellent job and is pragmatic in her management of transactions,” and is “very personable and knowledgeable in her field.”

-Ms. Le Vay has also been listed in The Legal 500, UK for Property Finance and described as “knowledgeable and reliable.”
+Ms. Le Vay has also been listed in The Legal 500 UK for property finance where she was described as “knowledgeable and reliable.”